-20.F.3.
+20.FE.3.
 Exceptions to Prohibition on Weapons

-20.F.3.a.
-Judicial Officer Exception to Firearms Prohibition - Judicial officers are prohibited from possessing firearms at any judicial department work site during work related activities or other state business and in any state owned/leased vehicle, except as permitted in writing by the Chief Judge or Chief Justice.
-A judicial officer with appropriate legal authority to carry a firearm may request permission from the Chief Judge or Chief Justice who has Administrative Authority over the judicial officer.
+20.FE.3.a.
+Judicial Officer Exception to Firearms Prohibition - Judicial eOfficers are prohibited from possessing firearms at any judicial department work site during work related activities or other state business and in any state owned/leased vehicle, except as permitted in writing by the Chief Judge or Chief Justice.
+A Jiudicial eOfficer with appropriate legal authority to carry a firearm may request permission from the Chief Judge or Chief Justice who has administrative authority over the jJudicial eOfficer.
 Any permission granted must be in writing for a specific time and for a specific reason or purpose.
 Such permission may be revoked at any time without reason.
-CJD 08-06

-20.F.3.b.
+20. EF.3.b.
 Administrator of Judicial Security Exception to Firearms Prohibition - The Administrator of Judicial Security is permitted to carry a firearm at all judicial department work sites, during work-related activities or other state business and in any state owned/leased vehicle.

-20.F.3.c.
-Weapons may be permitted:
+20.FE.3.c.
+Weapons mMay be pPermitted:

+When authorized by department rule, policy, or by the Administrative Authority with the approval of the Chief Justice;

 - i.
-When authorized by department rule, policy, or by the Administrative Authority with the approval of the Chief Justice; - ii.
-When possessed for the purpose of carrying out necessary, legitimate duties and functions of a person's job; - iii.
-When the weapon is a knife or other cutting instrument designed and possessed for kitchen use; - iv.
+When possessed for the purpose of carrying out necessary, legitimate duties and functions of a person's job; - ii.
+When the weapon is a knife or other cutting instrument designed and possessed for kitchen use; - iii.
 When the Administrative Authority has adopted a policy permitting the possession of a material agent designed and carried for personal defense.

-20.F.4.
+20.FE.4.
 Reporting Requirements

-20.F.4.a.
-Employee Convicted of Crime Involving Violent Behavior or Restrained Party to a Protection Order - Any employee who is convicted of a crime involving violent behavior or is the restrained party to a temporary or permanent protection order shall immediately, but not later than the next business day, notify their Administrative Authority and/or the Human Resources Division.
+20.FE.4.a.
+Employee Convicted of Crime Involving Violent Behavior or Restrained Party to a Protection Order - Any employee who is convicted of a crime involving violent behavior or is the restrained party to a temporary or permanent protection order shall immediately, but not later than the next business day,- notify their Administrative Authority and/or the Human Resources Division.

-20.F.4.b.
+20.FE.4.b.
 Employee Victim of Domestic Violence or Recipient of Protection Order - Any employee who is a victim of domestic violence or who is the protected party to a protection order is encouraged to report the incident/situation to their supervisor or the Administrative Authority and to the Human Resources Division so that precautionary measures can be taken for workplace safety.
 Use of paid time off or leave without pay may be available in accordance with state law for purposes of seeking a civil protection order, obtaining medical care or mental health counseling, securing a home away from the perpetrator, and/or seeking legal assistance to address the domestic violence.

-20.G.
+20.GF.
 Policy Concerning Personal Relationships in the Workplace

-20.G.1.
+20.GF.1.
 Purpose - The Judicial Department strives to provide and maintain a professional, supportive work environment for all of its members.
 Supervisors shall maintain objectivity in their supervision of subordinate employees.
-Probation officers shall maintain objectivity in the supervision of probation clients.
+Probation eofficers shall maintain objectivity in the supervision of probation clients.

-20.G.2.
+20.GF.2.
 Prohibited Relationships Between Employees - Personal relationships of a romantic and/or sexual nature between supervisors and their subordinates can create problems in the workplace including conflicts of interest, the appearance of favoritism or preferential treatment, and an increased potential for claims of harassment, coercion or retaliation.